-- Is held at least 90 calendar days prior but not more than nine months prior to the child's 3rd birthday. - Written notification of the TPC/PSTC will be mailed/emailed to the parent, the LEA, Head Start where applicable, CMH nurse where applicable and the LCBDD Developmental Specialist at least 10 calendar days prior to the scheduled conference date, unless parents and all parties have agreed and have scheduled an alternative date prior to the 10 calendar day timeline.
-Written notification and invitation will be mailed/emailed immediately and within 24 hours of the meeting date when the 10 day timeline cannot be met. - As part of the transition process, EI Service Coordinators will provide copies of the IFSP and consents of release of information to the LEA and team members.
+- Is held at least 90 calendar days prior but not more than nine months prior to the child's 3rd birthday.
+Lorain County's suggested timeframe is between 90 and 120 days prior to the child's 3rd birthday. - Written notification (EI-13) of the TPC/PSTC will be mailed/emailed to the parent, the LEA, Head Start where applicable, CMH nurse where applicable and the LCBDD Developmental Specialist at least 10 calendar days prior to the scheduled conference date, unless parents and all parties have agreed and have scheduled an alternative date prior to the 10 calendar day timeline.
+Written notification and invitation will be mailed/emailed immediately and within 24 hours of the meeting date when the 10 day timeline cannot be met.

+- As part of the transition process, EI Service Coordinators will provide copies of the IFSP and consents of release of information to the LEA and team members.
 This information must be considered in the determination of eligibility moving from Part C to Part B services.
 EI will not release any third party, non-EI information obtained by EI to any provider or LEA.
 Any non EI information will need to be obtained by the LEA independent of Early Intervention and prior to the TPC. - If the LEA does not attend the TPC/PSTC, having been invited/given notice of the meeting's date, time, and location, the TPC is to be held in their absence.